aisingapore/PeekingDuck/docs/source/tutorials/06_using_your_own_models.rst

          fig.savefig(RESULTS_FILE)

-In Line 10, replace the name of ``CSV_FILE`` with the name of the csv file produced on your system, as a timestamp would have been appended to the file name.
+In Line 10, replace the name of ``CSV_FILE`` with the name of the CSV file produced on your system, as a timestamp would have been appended to the file name.

 Run the following command to visualize the results.